FET college enrolments exceed projections

-Cape Town - Projected enrolments at further education and training colleges (FETs) have exceeded expectations, Higher Education and Training Minister Blade Nzimande
+Cape Town - Projected enrolments at further education and training colleges (FETs) have exceeded expectations, Higher Education and Training Minister Blade Nzimande said on Tuesday.

 "Over the past two years, enrolments in FET colleges have been rising dramatically," he told the National Assembly during debate on his budget vote.